Security+: Earning Continuing Education Units (CEUs) [updated 2021]

 Of course, the CompTIA CEUs requirements evolve, and you’ll not necessarily be notified.
 You are partially protected however: if an approved activity is already submitted to your record prior to that change it remains applicable for your CEUs for the period of renewal, even though no one else can use it beyond that date of change.

-On the other hand, there are some significant changes which you will be expected to take into account.
+There are some significant changes which you will be expected to take into account.
 Rather than making it more difficult to acquire CEUs, it will make it easier with a broader range of materials that it encompasses.
 More courses and activities will qualify, giving you a terrific opportunity to broaden your knowledge base.

 DoD Employees and Contractors